marenangel/marenangel/README.md

 - 💞️ I’m looking to collaborate on structural changes in brain structure after experiencing traumatic events.
 - 📫 How to reach me maren.a.christensen@uit.no
 - 😄 Pronouns: Miss
-- ⚡ Fun fact: Hates cofee but has worked as a barista for three years
+- ⚡ Fun fact: Hates cofee but has previously worked as a barista for three years

 <!---
 marenangel/marenangel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.